ShromanaKumar/Twitter-Clone/README.md

 **Problem Definition**
 In this project, you have to implement a Twitter Clone and a client tester/simulator.

-As of now, Tweeter does not seem to support a WebSocket API.
-As part I of this project, you need to build an engine that (in part II) will be paired up with WebSockets to provide full functionality.
 Specific things you have to do are:

 **Implement a Twitter-like engine with the following functionality:**
 Register account